MrHands/uttl-buildout/uttl/buildout/qtdeploy/README.md

 `qml-dir` (optional)

 Path to directory that will be scanned for QML imports.
-Option is required for deploying `Qt5Qml.dll`.

 `qml-import` (optional)